-A movie about a magical mishap and being held hostage by a mysterious game, here is a film where the jungle is unleashed…literally.
-When two kids find a mysterious board game, they free a strange man named Alan (Robin Williams) who was trapped in it for years, as well as a slew of dangers and wild animals that can only be stopped by finishing the game and calling out its name, Jumanji.
+When two kids find a mysterious board game, they free a strange man named Alan (Robin Williams), who was trapped in it for years, as well as a slew of dangers and wild animals that can only be stopped by finishing the game and calling out its name, Jumanji.

-The main characters are a mix of the anthropomorphic friends we know and love, and beloved actors like Curry and Billy Connolly.
-The costumes and sets are some of the best from anything by Jim Henson Productions, and the songs are delightful.
+The main characters are a mix of the anthropomorphic friends we know and love and beloved actors like Curry and Billy Connolly.
+The costumes and sets are some of the most pleasing from anything by Jim Henson Productions, and the songs are delightful.
 Brian Henson directs, following on from Muppet Christmas Carol, and it’s got all the warm fuzzies you’d expect from Kermit, Fozzie, and friends.

 A little bear from Peru ventures into the big city for a London adventure.
 Paddington is downright adorable, has some stellar acting, and an engaging story that will please both kids and parents alike.
 When dealing with a beloved character like Paddington the Bear (based on Michael Bond’s original stories), there is always a fear that seeing them on the big screen will disappoint.
 Thankfully, that isn’t the case here.